Together we'll keep Wales safe

 Social distancing is the best way to stop coronavirus spreading

-Staying at least 2 metres away from people you do not live with or who are not in your support bubble, makes a big difference in reducing the chances of the virus spreading.
-We all forget sometimes - if someone is too close while you are out and about, be kind and try asking them to step back.
-Don’t be offended if someone asks you to keep your distance too – we can all help each other through.
-Choosing not to share a lift, choosing less busy times, and using a face covering all help to reduce the risk to you and others.
+Staying at least 2 metres away from people you do not live with or who are not in your support bubble, can still reduce the chances of the virus spreading.
+Choosing not to share a lift, choosing less busy times, and using a face covering still all help to reduce the risk to you and others.

 If you become infected keep your distance from other members of your household as much as possible, especially if they are clinically extremely vulnerable.